Kinto/kinto/docs/api/resource.rst

 Modify a specific record by its id.
 The PATCH body is a JSON mapping containing a subset of the resource schema fields.

-The PATCH response is the modified record (full).
+The PATCH response is the modified record (*full*).

+If a request header ``Response-Behavior`` is set to ``light``, only the fields whose value was changed are returned.
+If set to ``diff``, only the fields whose value became different than the one provided are returned.

 **Errors**